ohirose/bcpd/README.md

 ## Compilation

+Please contact the author if the compilation fails.

 ### Windows

 Ready to go.
 The compilation is not required.
 Use the binary file `bcpd.exe` in the `win` directory.

-### MacOS and Linux
+### macOS

-1. Install OpenMP and the LAPACK library if not installed.
-If your machine is a Mac, install Xcode, Xcode command-line tools, and MacPorts (or Homebrew).
+1. Install Xcode, Xcode command line tools, Homebrew.
+2  Install OpenMP and OpenBLAS using Homebrew.
+3. Download and decompress the zip file containing bcpd source codes.
+4. Move into the top directory of the uncompressed folder using the terminal window.
+5. Type `make`.

+### Linux

+1. Install OpenMP and OpenBLAS.
-2. Download and decompress the zip file that includes source codes.
+2. Download and decompress the zip file containing bcpd source codes.
 3. Move into the top directory of the uncompressed folder using the terminal window.
-4. Type `make OPT=-DUSE_OPENMP ENV=<your-environment>`; replace `<your-environment>` with `LINUX`,
+4. Type `make`.
-   `HOMEBREW`, `HOMEBREW_INTEL`, or `MACPORTS`.
-Type `make OPT=-DNUSE_OPENMP` when disabling OpenMP.

-Homebrew's default installation path changes according to Mac's CPU type.
-If you use an Intel Mac, specify `HOMEBREW_INTEL` instead of `HOMEBREW`.

 ## Usage